marco-willi/camera-trap-data-pipeline/docs/zooniverse_exports.md

 ### Zooniverse Classifications Export

 Click on 'Request new classification export' to get the classifications.
-The structure of a classification is as follows:

-1. One classification contains 1:N tasks
-2. One task contains 1:N identifications (for survey task), or 1:N answers (for question tasks)
-3. One identification contains 1:N questions (for survey task)
-4. One question has 0:N answers (for survey task)

-Example:
-1. A task is to identify animals (survey task)
-2. One task contains two animal identifications, e.g, zebra and wildebeest
-3. One identification has multiple questions, e.g., species name and behavior
-4. One question may have multiple answres, e.g, different behaviors for the behavior question

-We refer to an identification/answer by a volunteer as an annotation.

-To donwload the classification data from Zooniverse use the following code:
+The structure of a classification is described here: [Zooniverse Classifications](../docs/zooniverse_classification_structure.md).To donwload the classification data from Zooniverse use the following code:

 ```
 python3 -m zooniverse_exports.get_zooniverse_export \
 --password_file ~/keys/passwords.ini \